ClemDelp/react-redux-meteor-boilerplate/README.md

 cd project-folder
 ```

-If you don't want install the demo files please remove the fodler "demo" before:
+If you don't want install the demo files please remove the "demo" folder before:

 ```
 rm -rf demo